 When we got to the car, I couldn’t hold back my emotions any longer and couldn’t hold back my tears.
 It wasn’t sadness I was feeling or even joy.
 It was a feeling of love.
 In that diner I felt a spiritual connection.
 I experienced physically what I had just read about in regards to harmony and wholeness.

-There was only one other time in my life that I had a spiritual/physical experience which I share on my story page.
+There was only one other time in my life that I had a spiritual/physical experience which I share in my book God Notes – Daily Doses of Divine Encouragement.

 I have heard it said that we are spiritual beings having a human experience and I believe that is true.
 The word (and goal) that Robert always says that I am seeking is flow, being in the spiritual flow, letting go and letting God to carry me along in that river of trust.